Moses Rosen: Family and youth

 In 1916, his father became rabbi in another Moldavian town, Fălticeni and moved there with the whole family.
 He used to preach in the "Habad" synagogue and was one of the most esteemed rabbis.
 Through the mediation of his son-in-law, the rabbi dr Wolf (Zeev) Gottlieb from Glasgow, his responsa and other religious law works of him were edited and printed in Rav Kook Publishing House in Jerusalem (Shaagat Arié, Eitan Arie, 1912; Pirkei Shoshana, 1920).

 Moses Rosen lived in Fălticeni for at least part of his childhood.
 He learned Torah and Talmud with his father for many years, and studied at the local high school.
 Once, at age 14, after having expressed publicly his opinion against antisemitism, was arrested and judged for false Lèse majesté charges.
-Fortunately he was granted amnesty after a month.
+He was granted amnesty after a month.

 After having passed the state maturity exams in Dorohoi, in 1931 the young Moses Rosen entered the Law faculty in the University of Bucharest.
 But the antisemitic atmosphere, which dominated university life in the Romanian capital at that time, caused him to stop his law studies there and to continue them in Vienna.
 At the same time, he began his studies at the Viennese Rabbinical Seminary.
 For economic reasons, he had to return to Romania, and this time, despite hardships, he succeeded in finishing his studies at the Faculty of Law and got his license (Dr. Juris) in 1935.
 He then began his two-year military service in the town of Fălticeni, most of the time as military rabbi and confessor.

 In 1937, he returned to Vienna to resume his Rabbinical studies, where he learned with rabbi Alter Dorf (Gornik) who came from Sadagura.
 The Anschluss in May 1938 forced him to leave soon after.

 He returned to Romania, where he received his ordination in 1939, from some of the greatest rabbis of the country: Haim Rabinovici, Baruh Glanz, Moses Berger, members of the Rabbinical Council of Bucharest and from the chief rabbi of Romania, dr Jacob Itzhak Niemirower and the chief rabbi of Bucovina, dr. Abraham Jacob Mark.